michadereus/Melodex/docs/case-studies/test-strategy.md

     - Included real navigation, OAuth flows, revocation scenarios, and full export journeys.
     - Example: `E2E-001` to `E2E-010`.

-- **Manual exploratory testing**
+- **Manual testing**
+    - Exploratory testing:
-    - Documented in `docs/reports/exploratory/*.md`.
+        - Documented in `docs/reports/exploratory/*.md` ([session log](../reports/exploratory/_index.md))
         - Focused on UX details, edge cases not covered by automation, and exploratory scenarios around connectivity and timing.
+    - Baseline testing:
+        - Manual baseline checks were run prior to implementing the export feature, as documented in `reports/baseline.md` ([baseline report](../reports/baseline.md))
+        - Served as a reference point to confirm that new export work did not introduce regressions in core ranking and navigation flows.

 Each level had a clear remit: unit tests for correctness of the pipeline logic, integration tests for backend contracts, UI tests for visual and interaction correctness, and E2E tests for holistic user journeys.